- Union States history dates back to 1787 when the United States Constitution was written, which created the Union State on March 4th, 1789.

 What was the North?

 The North or Union was the region in the United States of America that included free states that opposed slavery.
 The North’s struggle against slavery and secession obscured the reality that it was four separate areas.
 They were New England, the Middle Atlantic States, the Old Northwest, and the Great Plains.
+Keep reading to learn more Union States facts.

 Back in 1796, President George Washington talked about the danger of basing political differences on geographic lines.
 In 1787, when slavery was banned in the Northwest Territory (a place called the Midwest), it disappeared in all states north of a line called the Mason Dixon Line.